Nadock/verified_commits_check/README.md

 A GitHub Action to check commits pushed to a repository to ensure they are verified (aka signed).

+## Archive notice

+**I've archived this repo because I no longer intend on maintaining the code, but it should still work fine if you want to use it.**

 ## Setup

 Copy the text below into a file in your repository called `.github/workflows/verified_commits_check.yml`, then just commit and push it!